kofi-kusi/kofi-kusi/README.md

 - 🎯 **Goal**: To build innovative solutions with code and contribute to open-source projects that can impact the world.

-- 👥 **Community**: I'm actively engaged in the **ICP-Ghana** community, where I recently worked on a student grading system mini-project after a workshop session.

 ### 🚀 Projects
 Here are a few projects I've worked on: